matthew-z/R-net/README.md

 The models and hyperparameters are declared in `configs/`

-* the HKUST R-Net: `configs/r-net/hkust.jsonnet`
+* the HKUST R-Net: `configs/r-net/hkust.jsonnet` (79.3)
+* the HKUST R-Net + ELMo: `configs/r-net/hkust+elmo.jsonnet`
 * the original R-Net: `configs/r-net/original.jsonnet`  (currently not workable)

 ### Performance

-This implementation of HKUST R-Net can obtain 79.1 F1 score (70.1 EM) on the dev set.
+This implementation of HKUST R-Net can obtain 79.4 F1 and 70.5 EM on the validation set.
+With ELMo, the performance becomes 82.2 F1 and 74.4 EM.

 Red: Training score

-Green: Validation score
+Green: dev score

 <img src="img/f1.png" width="400">
 <img src="img/em.png" width="400">

+Note that validation score is higher than training because each validation has three acceptable answers, which makes validation easier than training.

 ### Future Work